Jakub Szefer

 TEACHING

-EENG 428 / ENAS 968: Cloud FPGA -- In Fall 2019 I will teach first-of-a-kind FPGA course focusing on the new Cloud FPGA computing paradigm.
-Tentative upcoming fall 2019 course page is here.
+EENG 428 / ENAS 968: Cloud Computing with FPGAs -- Intermediate level FPGA course focusing on the new cloud-based FPGA computing paradigm.

-EENG 201: Introduction to Computer Engineering -- Every spring, I teach the introductory course for Computer Engineering.
-Prior spring 2019 course page is here.
+EENG 201: Introduction to Computer Engineering -- Introductory course for Computer Engineering.

-EENG 467 / ENAS 967: Computer Organization and Architecture -- I have also taught the intermediate computer architecture course (the first Hennessy and Patterson book).
-Prior fall 2017 course page is here (I was on a child-rearing leave in fall 2018).
+EENG 467 / ENAS 967: Computer Organization and Architecture -- Intermediate level computer architecture course (the first Hennessy and Patterson book).

 OPEN-SOURCE HARDWARE